lcsystems/kvtransaction/README.md

 ## TODO
 #
 - Optimize code as it is mainly functional at the moment
-- Implement checksums to be able to do a proper backfill without duplication
 - Implement commands for housekeeping (move closed transactions to a summary)

 ## Installation
 #
 - Installation on Search Heads as usual
-- Create collections as needed containing the mandatory fields _time, duration, event_count
+- Create collections as needed containing the mandatory fields _time, duration, event_count, hashes